langflow-ai/langflow/docs/docs/Components/components-custom-components.md

 Custom Components create reusable and configurable components to enhance the capabilities of Langflow, making it a powerful tool for developing complex processing between user and AI messages.

-## How to Create Custom Components
+## Create a custom component in Langflow

 Creating custom components in Langflow involves creating a Python class that defines the component's functionality, inputs, and outputs.
 The default code provides a working structure for your custom component.